-Not all youth are taking steps to protect themselves from sexually transmitted diseases (STDs); 71% of sexually active students report using a condom the last time they had sex.
-The group least likely to use a condom the last time they had sex was sexually active students 17 years of age and older (64%).
-Forty percent of sexually active students in this region report having sex with three or more people in their lifetime.
-Eight percent of sexually active students report having sex with three or more people in the past three months.
+Not all youth are taking steps to protect themselves from sexually transmitted diseases (STDs); 65% of sexually active students report using a condom the last time they had sex.
+The group least likely to use a condom the last time they had sex was sexually active students 17 years of age and older.
+A third (33%) of sexually active students in this region report having sex with three or more people in their lifetime.
+Twelve percent of sexually active students report having sex with two or more people in the past three months.
 Multiple partners are known to increase the risk of acquiring an STD.
-The number of students who reported to ever having had an STD was too small to report in this region.
+The number of students who reported ever having had an STD was too small to report in this region.

-Thirty-five percent of sexually active students said they used alcohol or drugs the last time they had sex.
-Females and males were equally likely to have used alcohol and drugs the last time they had sex.
-Students 15-16 years of age were most likely to have used alcohol or drugs prior to their last sexual encounter.
-Use of drugs or alcohol has been shown to increase the risk of unprotected sex.
+Thirty percent of sexually active students said they used alcohol or drugs the last time they had sex.
+Males were more likely than females to have used alcohol or drugs the last time they had sex (35% vs. 25%).
+Use of drugs and alcohol has been shown to increase the risk of unprotected